raul1991/whatsapptracker/README.md

 - Clone the repository and run the compose file `docker-compose up -d`

-- Run chrome with CORS and CSP disabled.
+- Run chrome with CORS enabled and CSP disabled.

 - Open web.whatsapp.com in your browser